-- The funding will be to support open source software projects that are essential to biomedical research
+- The funding will support open source software projects that are essential to biomedical research

 - The Chan Zuckerberg Initiative staff will support awarded projects by connecting open source software developers to each other

 The Chan Zuckerberg Initiative (CZI) has announced $5 million in funding to support open source software projects that are essential to biomedical research.
 The grants will support software maintenance, growth, development and community engagement for over 40 critical open source tools says CZI.
 It will invite applications during two additional cycles, with the second round opening on 17th December of 2019 and the third round in June 2020.